ibm-cloud-docs/vpc/vpn-client-to-site-change-server-types.md

 {: #vpn-upgrade-ha-api}
 {: api}

-To upgrade to an HA VPN server by using the API, follow these steps:
+To upgrade to an HA VPN server with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the correct variables.
 1. Find the VPN server that you want to upgrade: